Planning Phase

 Go big or go home, right?

 Hang Son Doong is the largest cave in the world.
 Large enough to comfortably house a New York City block (including a 40-story skyscraper), it has been featured on numerous TV shows and boasts one of the best campsites in the world.
-Oxalis Adventures is the only outfitter authorized to take tour groups here, and they are a top notch organization.
+Oxalis Adventures is the only outfitter authorized to take tour groups here, and they are a top-notch organization.
 Expect to pay for it.
 At around $3000 per person, it ain’t cheap!
 Check out the itinerary here.

 Reading